 - Procedures for new account setup and data integrity checks.

-- · Cash management procedures and controls.
+- Cash management procedures and controls.

 - Billing and payment processing and controls.

 - · Account reconciliation and timing.

-- · Exception and suspense account management.
+- Exception and suspense account management.

-- Average utilisation rates.
+- · Average utilisation rates.

 - · Payment methods used.

 - Procedures for responding to customer inquiries and response times.

 - Call volume and average time to answer.

-- Percentage calls handled by interactive voice response technology.
+- Percentage calls handled by IVR.

-- · Number of FTEs and ratio to call volume.
+- Number of FTEs and ratio to call volume.

-- Average credit limits, including how the limits are reviewed and adjusted.
+- Average credit limits, and how are the limits reviewed and adjusted?

-- · Over-limit fees and procedures.
+- Over-limit fees and procedures.

 - · Strategy and technology used.

 - Procedures for monitoring complaints.

 - Collection strategies for early-, middle- and late-stage collections. - Process for transferring arrears to centralised collection department. - Explanation of call and notice cycles by product type. - Use of external collection agencies.
-Details on how the bank monitors the activities of the external agency and if the external agency is owned by the bank. - Describe incentives used to encourage collections. - Account-to-collector ratio. - Right-party contact rate. - · Hold time and abandonment rates. - Use of predictive (behavioural) scoring and other technology. - Policies regarding payment holidays, re-aging, extensions and/or deferrals and payment plans. - Policies regarding freezing or lowering credit lines and increasing annual percentage rates. - Delinquency, roll and cure rates. - Use of technology. - Credit bureau reporting procedures.
+How does the bank monitor the activities of the external agency?
+Is the external agency owned by the bank? - Describe incentives used to encourage collections. - Account-to-collector ratio. - · Right-party contact rate. - Hold time and abandonment rates. - Use of predictive (behavioural) scoring and other technology. - Policies regarding payment holidays, re-aging, extensions and/or deferrals and payment plans. - Policies regarding freezing or lowering credit lines and increasing annual percentage rates. - Delinquency, roll and cure rates. - · Use of technology. - Credit bureau reporting procedures.

-- · Significant changes (past or planned) in procedures or emphasis regarding workout strategies or timelines.
+- Significant changes (past or planned) in procedures or emphasis regarding workout strategies or timelines.

 - Settlement practices.

-- · Procedures for handling accounts following borrower insolvency declaration.
+- Procedures for handling accounts following borrower insolvency declaration.

-- Charge-off process including timelines.
+- · Charge-off process including timelines.

-- Approach to fraud detection.
+- · Approach to fraud detection.

 - Describe process for filing and pursuing judgements and bankruptcy claims.

 - Use of credit counsellors.

-- Outsourcing strategies for recoveries.
+- · Outsourcing strategies for recoveries.

 - · Recovery rates.

-- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a quarterly basis (last 12 months). - Average balance of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Details on whether accounts are commingled (including how long they are commingled for).
+- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a quarterly basis (last 12 months). - Average balance of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Are accounts commingled?
+If so, how long?

-- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - Procedures for vendor selection and oversight. - Security measures to ensure compliance with national and/or EU data protection laws. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system back-up. - Future initiatives.
+- · Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - · Website availability, usage and security. - · Procedures for vendor selection and oversight. - Security measures to ensure compliance with national and/or EU data protection laws. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Future initiatives.

-Exhibit 7: Sample Operational Risk Agenda Items for European ABS (Student Loan) Servicers
+Appendix 7: Sample Operational Risk Agenda Items for European ABS (Student Loan) Servicers

 - Company history, ownership and operating experience.

 - Financial condition/profitability.

-- · Management experience.
+- Management experience.

-- · Staffing, training and retention rates.
+- Staffing, training and retention rates.

 - Portfolio size and composition.

-- · Strategic initiatives.
+- Strategic initiatives.

 - · Risk management practices.

-- · Recent or planned mergers or acquisitions.
+- Recent or planned mergers or acquisitions.

 - Recent or planned transfer of servicing (rights), if any.

 - Third-party outsourcing/servicing arrangements (if applicable).

-- Serviced portfolio runoff rates.
+- · Serviced portfolio runoff rates.

-- · Securitisation history and future plans.
+- Securitisation history and future plans.

-- Vintage loss performance and trends to date.
+- · Vintage loss performance and trends to date.

-- · Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - · Details of current or past regulatory actions including any findings. - Corporate litigation (past, present and expected). - Description of any termination of ABS servicing mandate. - · Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures. - Process for interpreting and tracking compliance with regulatory guidelines and future changes. - Post-closing quality reviews. - Approach to fraud detection.
+- Internal and external audit procedures and results. - Efforts to ensure regulatory compliance. - Have you been or are you now the subject of any regulatory action?
+If so, discuss the findings. - Corporate litigation (past, present and expected). - Description of any termination of ABS servicing mandate. - · Controls for managing potential conflicts of interest associated with ABS transaction parties. - · Procedures for vendor selection and oversight. - Storage and updating of policies and procedures. - Process for interpreting and tracking compliance with regulatory guidelines and future changes. - Post-closing quality reviews. - · Approach to fraud detection.

-- New loan boarding process. - Procedures for boarding accuracy and data integrity. - Management of borrower benefit programs and government guarantee or assistance schemes. - Percentage of loans with third-party guarantees. - Interest rate and/or payment reset process and notification. - Cash management procedures and controls. - · Billing and payment processing and controls. - · Exception and suspense account management. - · Account reconciliation and timing. - Payment methods used.
+- New loan boarding process. - Procedures for boarding accuracy and data integrity. - · Management of borrower benefit programs and government guarantee or assistance schemes. - Percentage of loans with third-party guarantees. - Interest rate and/or payment reset process and notification. - Cash management procedures and controls. - Billing and payment processing and controls. - Exception and suspense account management. - · Account reconciliation and timing. - Payment methods used.